raymondEhlers/OVERWATCH/README.md

 _users: !bcrypt
     bcryptLogRounds: *bcryptLogRounds
     # You can change these values as desired
+    # The key, (below is "username") is the the name of your user, while the value, (below is "password") is your password
     username: "password"
+# Continue to keep debug: true .
+It often helps with ZODB difficulties.
 ```

 Then, to start the webApp for data visualization, run: